kernelmethod/LSHFunctions.jl/README.md

                      [LSH family-specific keyword arguments])
 ```

-For example, the following snippet generates 10 locality-sensitive hash functions (bundled together into a single `SimHash` struct) for cosine similarity:
+For example, the following snippet generates 10 locality-sensitive hash
+functions (bundled together into a single `SimHash` ) for cosine similarity:

 ```julia
 julia> using LSHFunctions;